-As described in the "Environmental Consequences" chapter in this plan/EIS, the NPS takes a "hard look" at all potential impacts by considering the direct, indirect, and cumulative effects of the proposed action on the environment, along with connected and cumulative actions.
+As described in the "Environmental Consequences" chapter in this draft plan/EIS, the NPS takes a "hard look" at all potential impacts by considering the direct, indirect, and cumulative effects of the proposed action on the environment, along with connected and cumulative actions.
 In those cases where impacts are either not anticipated or are expected to be minor or less, the issues and impact topics are dismissed from detailed analysis.
 As described in NEPA regulations, NEPA analysis should focus on issues that are truly significant to the action in question, rather than amassing needless detail (Council on Environmental Quality (CEQ) NEPA regulations, 40 CFR 1500.1 (b)).
-This section identifies the issues and impact topics dismissed from detailed analysis in this plan/EIS and provides the rationale for the dismissal.
+This section identifies the issues and impact topics dismissed from detailed analysis in this draft plan/EIS and provides the rationale for the dismissal.
 Generally, issues and impact topics are dismissed from detailed analysis for one or more of the following reasons:

-- The resource does not exist in the analysis area. - The resource would not be affected by the proposal, or the likelihood of impacts are not reasonably expected (i.e., no measurable effects). - Through the application of mitigation measures, there would be minor or less effects (i.e., no measurable effects) from the proposal, and there is little controversy on the subject or reasons to otherwise include the topic.
+- The resource does not exist in the analysis area. - The resource would not be affected by the proposal, or the likelihood of impacts are not reasonably expected (i.e., no measurable effects) - Through the application of mitigation measures, there would be minor or less effects (i.e., no measurable effects) from the proposal, and there is little controversy on the subject or reasons to otherwise include the topic.

-The NPS concentrates its analyses on issues that are truly significant to the action in question, rather than amassing needless detail (CEQ NEPA regulations, 40 CFR 1500.1(b)).
+The NPS uses the concept of "no measurable effects" to determine whether impact topics are dismissed from further evaluation to concentrate its analyses on issues that are truly significant to the action in question, rather than amassing needless detail (CEQ NEPA regulations, 40 CFR 1500.1(b)).